ambientkit/ambient/README.md

 ### How does it work?

-Ambient is a web server that accepts an app name, app version, logger, storage system, and a collection of plugins (which must include a session manager, router, and template engine).
+Ambient is a web server that accepts an app name, app version, logger, storage system, and a collection of plugins (which must include a router, template engine, and session manager).

 Plugins:
 - have to satisfy [interfaces](ambient.go) in order to work with Ambient.
 - must request permissions and the admin must grant each permission.
 - can modify or interact with almost any part of a web app:
-  - logger
+  - logging
-  - session manager
+  - session management
-  - router
-  - middleware
-  - template engine
-  - pages or API endpoints
+  - URL handling/routing for pages and API endpoints
+  - middleware on routes
+  - page templates
   - content for HTML head, content, navigation, footer, etc.

 A [pluginmanager plugin](plugin/generic/pluginmanager/pluginmanager.go) is included that allows you to: